 As the audience has grown, there have been a lot of questions about who we talk to, where we go, what we ask, and why.
-How do other “Humans of” site’s work, and why did we choose to become a nonprofit?
-So we thought it would be informative here to share more about how HOSTL started and how is evolving.
+How do other “Humans of” sites work, and why did we choose to become a nonprofit?
+So we thought it would be helpful to share more information here about how HOSTL started and how is evolving.

-The truth is, there’s no formula for who we approach, what we ask, and where the conversation leads when we look for stories.
-It’s organic in the sense that storytellers will head to any neighborhood and approach people on the street who seem available to talk and the conversation just unfolds.
-When we hit the streets for a few hours, we might choose a place or an event to go to to start.
-Early on, we decided a 30-mile radius around St. Louis would be a good size area to consider venturing around.
+The truth is, there’s no formula for who we approach, what we ask, and where the conversation leads when we hit the streets.
+It’s organic in the sense that storytellers will head to any neighborhood and approach people who seem available to have a conversation.
+We might choose a place or an event to go to to start.
+Early on, we decided that a 30-mile radius around St. Louis would be the approximate area we would venture around.
 Most of the interviews take place in the City because there is more foot traffic there, but we’ve also shared stories from the County, Illinois, and throughout Missouri.
 It’s been incredible to see how the audience has received those.

-After introducing ourselves and the concept of HOSTL to who we meet, we get permission to interview and jump into it with open-ended questions, like, What are you most proud of?
+When we meet someone on the street, after introducing ourselves and the concept of HOSTL, we get permission to interview and jump into it with open-ended questions, like, What are you most proud of?
 Who’s been your biggest cheerleader?
 When’s a time you had to take a fork in the road and how did you choose?
 What’s the hardest advice you’ve ever had to take?
 What’s on your mind today?
-The interviewee essentially chooses where the story starts to go from the topic they bring up, a memory, or a lesson learned that they decide to share.
-We take their portrait, ask again if it’s okay to share with our audience what they shared with us, and exchange contact info.
+The interviewee essentially chooses where the story starts to go from the topic they bring up, a memory, or a lesson learned that they want to share.
+We take their portrait, ask if it’s okay to share with our audience, and exchange contact info.
 During the editing process, their pictures are paired with their quotes, and we run it by the subject again to correct for accuracy.
-Then, we let them know when everything will post.
-Without this layer of consensus building to ensure the subject is okay to move forward, HOSTL would not work.
+Then, we let them know when everything will be posted on social media.
+Without this layer of consensus-building to ensure the subject is okay with their story and moving forward, HOSTL would not work.

-As soon as we publish the photostories to social media, the second part of this storytelling comes to life when the audience weighs in with their impressions, encouragement, cheers, resources, questions, occasional criticism, but mostly support.
+As soon as we publish the photostories to social media, the second part of this storytelling comes to life when the audience weighs in with their impressions, encouragement, resources, and questions.
 We try to promote a respectful conversation on the site.
 A profanity filter is set to automatically grey out anything with swear words.
-Those comments are occasionally unhidden as long as they are not hateful toward someone else on the thread.
-As long as followers aren’t bullying, swearing toward others, or trolling, all comments are welcome.
+Those comments are occasionally unhidden as long as they are not hateful toward the subject or someone else on the thread.
+As long as followers aren’t bullying or trolling, all comments are welcome.
 Inappropriate followers are given a warning in private, then in public, and, in extreme cases, blocked.
-So far, there have only been about six people blocked in the page’s entirety.
+So far, there have only been about six people blocked since the page began.

-That week, the admin for a private group called “Humans for Humans” invited us to join.
-It’s made up of all the storytellers for other active “Humans of” pages so that everyone can stay in touch around the world.
-It’s been wonderfully helpful to be connected to a larger community of image-makers and interviewers doing something just as specific yet different than us.
+Soon after, the administrator for a private Facebook group called “Humans for Humans” invited us to join.
+That group is made up of storytellers for other active “Humans of” pages so that everyone can stay in touch around the world.
+It’s been wonderfully helpful to be connected to a larger community of image-makers and interviewers doing something just as specific yet different from us.
 We are able to ask each other advice about interviewing, editing, collaborating with companies, building books, and highlighting amazing humans from Dublin and Amsterdam to Minneapolis and San Antonio.

-Since becoming a 501(c)3, HOSTL has continued to feed the feed with regular everyday HOSTL stories as well as the ones we build together with our partners.
-However we are introduced to the subjects, they have given us the biggest gift to be able to keep the storytelling page alive.
-And the partners have done the same by requesting our services and trusting us to generate content in the HOSTL style.
+Since becoming a 501(c)3, HOSTL has continued to feed our social media channels with regular everyday HOSTL stories, as well as the stories we build together with our partners.
+The subjects, no matter how we meet them, give us the biggest gift of all: to be able to keep the storytelling alive.
 HOSTL will always provide free content for the public on our pages.
 And, for organizational sustainability, we have been able to flourish from a mix of paid content partnerships, photography sales, grants, speaking engagements, and donations.
-Our model is different from other “Humans of” pages for many reasons, and there was a lot of trial and error along the way, but it has worked well so far since we began with just 300 followers on the first day.

 In the past, we have referred to this work as collaborations.
 Recently, we have been asked by some viewers to follow the Federal Trade Commission Endorsement Guides and include a hashtag delineating the difference between regular everyday HOSTL and collaborations.
 Moving forward, we will be adding #paidcontentpartnership at the end of stories HOSTL was contracted to create so there is less confusion.
 And we will never post #ads.